 Best Online Warranty: Olive

 Why we chose it: Innovative online warranty company with easy-to-understand plans

 Olive warranty is a digitally focused extended warranty provider.
 The company was founded in 2000, though only recently began focusing efforts on selling its warranty products online.
-The relatively young company has an A+ rating and accreditation from the BBB and many positive customer reviews.
+The relatively young company has an A rating and accreditation from the BBB.

 With Olive, you have access to three plans with varying levels of coverage, ranging from bumper-to-bumper coverage to basic powertrain protection.

 |Complete Care||Owners looking for comprehensive coverage||Covers many vehicle components, including the steering, suspension, and fuel systems, as well as high-tech components|

 |Powertrain Plus||Mid-level coverage||Basic coverage for essential components like the engine, transmission, and drive axle, as well as electrical and cooling components|